We Jazz 2019

 logistics: Raul Silvennoinen

-supporters: Eckerö Line, Finnish Institute in Estonia, Flame Jazz, GLO Hotel Art, Helsinki Design Week, Olvi, Radio Helsinki, Rumba, RR Gems, Telepart, Unifilm Oy, Visit Helsinki
+supporters: Eckerö Line, Finnish Institute in Estonia, Flame Jazz, GLO Hotel Art, Helsinki Design Week, Jenny and Antti Wihuri Foundation, Olvi, Radio Helsinki, Rumba, RR Gems, Telepart, Unifilm Oy, Visit Helsinki

 partners: Alfred Kordelin Foundation, Arts promotion centre Finland, City of Helsinki, Emilie och Rudolf Gesellius fond, MES Foundation, Nordisk Kulturfond: PULS, Thurings Stiftelse